mas-sdb/ai-coding-fixability/model.md

 **How to Use:**
 - Use [diagnostic_prompt.md](./diagnostic_prompt.md) for AI-powered diagnostics
+  - **Note:** Any AI model can be used for diagnostics
+  - **Recommended:** Use with appropriate context and project-specific information
+  - **Limitation:** Diagnostic quality depends on the AI model's training data and capabilities
 - As a starting point for language selection discussions
 - For practical evaluation in actual projects
   - Triggered at project start or when project dependencies are updated